 Upon initial release, the film was something of a critical failure – criticised for its slow pacing, (highly unusual for the horror genre at the time) one-dimensional performances from the supporting cast, and unfaithfulness to Stephen King’s source material.
 Despite this, in the 40-odd years since, it has been lauded for pushing cultural boundaries and redefining what a horror film can and should be – all this without mentioning Jack Nicholson’s mesmerising, career-defining performance.

 It’s now seen as a bona-fide classic by most, if not all, pundits – and for good reason.
 So come in from the cold and warm those cockles as we try to decipher REDRUM with some complimentary Plantation Rum cocktails in hand.
 There’ll also be plenty of free snacks throughout as TT Cinema tradition dictates.

-Tickets are £15 for one, or get a third off when you buy two or more using the code ‘heresjohnny’ at checkout.
+Tickets are £15 for one, or £20 for a pair when you use the code ‘heresjohnny’ at checkout.